When Can Sugar Gliders Leave Their Mothers

 2. Social Development: Sugar gliders learn crucial social skills, including grooming, territoriality, and communication, from their mothers and siblings.
 Early separation can result in behavioral problems and difficulty adapting to new environments.

-See also Sugar Glider Kit
+See also Sugar Glider USDA License How To

 3. Nutritional Requirements: Joeys require their mother’s milk for the first few months of their lives to ensure they receive all the necessary nutrients for growth and development.
 Early separation may lead to nutritional deficiencies.